Off-Campus Employment Regulations Based on Economic Hardship for Students in F-1 Status

 - statement of assets, income, and expenses and corresponding financial documentation.

-is complete, the Office of International Student & Scholar Services will provide
+the Office of International Student and Scholar Services will provide you with an

-Items which must be submitted to the USCIS Vermont Service Center include the written evidence of unforeseen circumstances and supporting letter from student, Form I-765, photocopies of Form I-20 and I-94, 2 photographs, fee and photocopy of identity pages from passport.
-Students will be given a check sheet and complete mailing information from the Office of International Student & Scholar Services.
+Items which must be submitted to the USCIS Vermont Service Center include the written evidence of unforeseen circumstances and a supporting letter from the student, Form I-765, photocopies of Form I-20 and I-94, two photographs, fee and photocopy of identity pages from passport.
+Students will be given a check sheet and complete mailing information from the Office of International Student and Scholar Services.

-It can take up to twelve weeks for the EAD card to be processed by the USCIS Vermont Service Center.
-Therefore, students are urged to allow sufficient processing time for this procedure by submitting their paperwork early.
-In person EAD processing at the district USCIS office in Latham, New York or at any other USCIS district office in the United States, is not available.
+It can take up to 12 weeks for the EAD card to be processed by the USCIS Vermont Service Center.
+Students are urged to allow sufficient processing time for this procedure by submitting their paperwork early.
+In person EAD processing at the district USCIS office in Latham, New York, or at any other USCIS district office in the United States, is not available.

 Employment may not commence until the student obtains the EAD.